openbmc/docs/designs/bios-bmc-smm-error-logging.md

 Reading from the buffer and processing it may hinder performance of the BMC, especially if the polling rate is set too high.

+## Organizational

+Yes.
+It will require 2 repositories:
+- bios-bmc-smm-error-logger
+  - This repository will implement the daemon described in this document
+  - Proposed maintainer: wltu@google.com , brandonkim@google.com
+- libbej
+  - This repository will follow the PLDM RDE specification as much as possible for RDE BEJ decoding (initially, encoding may come in the future) and will host a library written in C
+  - Proposed maintainer: wltu@google.com , brandonkim@google.com

 ## Testing

 Unit tests will cover each parts of the daemon, mainly: